 - The American Jewish Joint Distribution Committee (JDC) shipped a container of food, shelter, hygiene and medical supplies to the Philippines.
-The non-profit will also be providing “School in a Box” kits for temporary classrooms for displaced children through its ongoing partnership with UNICEF.
+The non-profit is also providing “School in a Box” kits for temporary classrooms for displaced children through its ongoing partnership with UNICEF.

-- Americares: AmeriCares is working nonstop to help meet the immediate health needs of families suffering in the aftermath of Typhoon Haiyan.
-Response to date includes more than $7.1 million in medical and humanitarian aid to partners working in the hardest hit areas:$6 million in emergency medical aid: medicines and medical supplies, antibiotics, bandages, nutritional supplements, blankets and other relief supplies; $250,000 in emergency funding: for project support, and to procure relief supplies and humanitarian aid for survivors in need.
+- Americares: AmeriCares is working meet the health needs of families suffering in the aftermath of Typhoon Haiyan.
+Response to date includes more than $7.1 million in medical and humanitarian aid to partners working in the hardest hit areas :$6 million in emergency medical aid: medicines and medical supplies, antibiotics, bandages, nutritional supplements, blankets and other relief supplies; $250,000 in emergency funding: for project support, and to procure relief supplies and humanitarian aid for survivors in need.

-- Architecture for Humanity has been in close communication with local architects and its Manila Chapter, as well partners within its network to assess the situation.
-Once the immediate relief phase has ended, the organization will create plans for reconstruction of resilient homes and buildings.
-It encourages immediate relief to aid organizations, and suggests that its own work needs funding now for appropriate assessment of the communities’ long-term needs.
+- Architecture for Humanity has been in close communication with local architects and its Manila Chapter, as well partners within its network, with a focus on creating plans for the reconstruction of resilient homes and buildings.

-- CARE: After typhoon Haiyan devastated the Philippines, communities face a new year determined to build back better and safer.
-The storm struck the central islands of the southeast Asian country November 8, affecting 14.1 million people, leaving 4.1 million displaced and more than 6,000 people dead.
-CARE is working with partners to deliver emergency relief in three areas of the Philippines: Leyte, Samar and Panay.
+- CARE is working with partners to deliver emergency relief in three areas of the Philippines: Leyte, Samar and Panay.
 Our target is to reach 200,000 people with lifesaving food, shelter, other assistance, and help communities recover in the months and years to come.
 So far, CARE has provided food to more than 88,000 people, and shelter materials (shelter kits and tarpaulins) and kitchen sets to more than 15,000 individuals.

 - Doctors Without Borders/ Médecins Sans Frontièresis providing medical and humanitarian assistance on three islands that were battered by the typhoon.
 MSF supports hospitals in Tacloban and Burauen (on Leyte Island), Balasan (on Panay Island), and Guiuan (on Samar Island) with the aim of helping to restore normal medical services as quickly as possible.
 The support includes repairing damaged buildings; providing medical supplies, drugs and staff; and setting up an ambulance service.

-- International Medical Corps: In partnership with the Philippine Department of Health and humanitarian partners on the ground, International Medical Corps provided medical services through 10 mobile medical units (MMUs) in some of the hardest-hit areas following Typhoon Haiyan.
+- International Medical Corps: provided medical services through 10 mobile medical units (MMUs) in some of the hardest-hit areas following Typhoon Haiyan.
 International Medical Corps is also conducting water, sanitation and hygiene (WASH) screenings; medical and mental health assessments in affected communities; and has begun nutrition screening and treatment referral for children.
 By working through MMUs, International Medical Corps has been able to provide critical health services on remote islands where families struggle to access medical care and basic resources.
-International Medical Corps is currently providing ongoing health services through MMUs in Roxas and the surrounding area, including Gabac, Ameligan and Lanoy.
-Near Capiz, MMU teams have also visited Ameligan, Cabugao, Sangkal, and Pandan, treating nearly 400 patients.
-In Leyte, International Medical Corps has one MMU operating in Tacloban at Remedios Trinidad Romualdez Hospital, and three other MMUs rotating between eight municipalities in the south, including Casmada, Tabon-Tabon, Mayorga, McArthur, Dagami, La Paz, and Dulag.
-In Cebu, MMUs are targeting evacuation centers, providing health care to the displaced and psychological first aid training to staff.

 - Lutheran World Relief (LWR) Philippines was on the ground working with local partners to mobilize resources for those in need following Typhoon Haiyan.
-It shared this video about it work.
-Initial emergency relief projects include distribution of shelter repair kits in northern Cebu Province’s Daanbantayan municipality, as well as provision of community water filtration units and needed non-food items.
-LWR also plans to implement cash-for-work (CFW) activities focused on debris removal in areas of northern Cebu and western Leyte provinces.
-LWR’s CFW projects will help with the removal of storm debris from public spaces and give affected populations cash to purchase needed household items, injecting money into the local economy.
-LWR also serves as the country Sphere focal point and convener of the Alliance of Sphere Advocates in the Philippines (ASAP).
-As a leader in Quality & Accountability (Q&A), LWR has been conducting Q&A trainings for other humanitarian actors responding to the emergency.
+Initial emergency relief projects included distribution of shelter repair kits in northern Cebu Province’s Daanbantayan municipality, as well as provision of community water filtration units and needed non-food items.
+LWR implemented cash-for-work (CFW) activities focused on debris removal in areas of northern Cebu and western Leyte provinces.

-- MedShare International is equipping Medical Mission teams that are on the ground who are delivering medical care to the survivors of Super Typhoon Haiyan in the Philippines.
+- MedShare International is equipping Medical Mission teams that are on the ground delivering medical care to the survivors of Typhoon Haiyan.
 MedShare Medical Mission (MedTeam) Stores equip teams of health care professionals with low-cost, high-quality medical supplies.
-MedTeams have access to MedShare¹s online and in-person inventory of surplus medical supplies recovered from local hospitals.
-MedShare is also sending 40 ft containers of medical supplies to the areas hardest hit by the typhoon.

 - Fund programs that support mental health.
 Counseling and other support services are needed and too few professionals are able to provide support.